-File Configuration fields: szPathAndFileName Description: ype the name of the file to be monitored.
-To select a file from any , press the browse button.
-Once a complete file name is specified, s monitored.
-The file name is never changed automatically.
-However, many systems generate changing log files.
-For example, Internet Information Server (IIS) can be configured to change the log file every day.
+File Configuration fields: szPathAndFileName 9 Description: Here, you must type specified location, p exactly that file is m e the name of the file to be monitored.
+To select a file from any ress the browse button.
+Once a complete file name is specified, nonitored.
+The file name is new changing log files.
+F change the log file e er changed automatically.
+However, many systems generate for example, Internet Information Server (IIS) can be configured to every day.
 Therefore, each day's log file has a different name.
 To support changing log file names, there are replacement characters available within the file name.
-These are: Character Meaning %v Year with two digits (e.g. 2002 becomes "02")
+These are: Character Meaning %у Year with two digits (e.g. 2002 becomes "02")

 %Y Year with 4 digits %m Month with two digits (e.g. March becomes "03") %M Minute with two digits %d Day of month with two digits (e.g. March, 1st becomes "01") %h Hour as two digits %S Seconds as two digits.
 It is hardly believed that this ever be used in reality. %w Weekday as one digit.
-0 means Sunday, 1 Monday and so or %W Weekday as three-character string.
+0 means Sunday, 1 Monday and so on. %W Weekday as three-character string.
 Possible values are "Sun", "Mon", "Tue", "Wed", "Thu", "Fri", "Sat".
-This replacement character is most useful for DHCP log files. % It contains the fully generated filename (Can be useful for generatedfilename % filtering). %msgsep% Only available if enable in the advanced option of the File Monitor.
+This replacement character is most useful for DHCP log files. % generatedfilename % It contains the fully generated filename (Can be useful for filtering). %msgsep% Only available if enable in the advanced option of the File Monitor.
 This value contains the current used messageseperator.
 This is usefull if you want to reconstruct messages where the seperator is part of the message. %msgseplast% Only available if enable in the advanced option of the File Monitor.
 This value contains the last used messageseperator.
 This is usefull if you want to reconstruct messages where the seperator is part of the message.
-Character Replacen nent Table Please note: the re eplacement characters are case sensitive! nternet Information Server log files are named "exyymmdd.log" digit year, mm the month and dd the day of month.
-To generate the same name with n file monitor, use the following name "ex%y%m%d.log". here is no replacement character for the monthly week , 2nd week).
-As such, the weekly log file setting of IIS is r
+Character Replacen nent Table Please note: the re For example, daily l with yy being the 2 the same name with eplacement characters are case sensitive!
+Internet Information Server log files are named "exyymmdd.log", digit year, mm the month and dd the day of month.
+To generate n file monitor, use the following name "ex%y%m%d.log".
+Please note that the number (1st week supported. here is no replacement character for the monthly week , 2nd week).
+As such, the weekly log file setting of IIS is not